Protecting electronic data when traveling abroad

 - Don't leave electronic devices unattended.
 In many countries, even a locked hotel room is unsecure.

 - Sanitize your mobile device to ensure no sensitive contact, research, or personal data is on it.
-UNR offers sanitized encrypted flash drives that you can take with you if you must bring sensitive information.
+The University offers sanitized encrypted flash drives that you can take with you if you must bring sensitive information.

 - Consider leaving your cell phone at home and traveling with a disposable phone.